Our Curriculum

 Spellings

-These will be set weekly and practised in school, every day.
+These will be set weekly and practised in school.
 As well as specific spelling patterns, the Year 3/4 words below will be learnt throughout the year.

 We are now using Spelling Shed to support the children's learning; spelling lists and activities can be accessed by logging in.
 A parents' guide to using Spelling Shed is attached below.